derekbarbosa/EC463/derek/derekLOGBOOK.md

 * Began testing fit of a protoboard on the MSP.
 Plan is to create a makeshift "hat" for the MSP and pull all necessary leads from there.
   * Eventually final PCB design will be similar, but have resistors/LEDs pre-assembled on board.

+### 4/7/22
+* Wired a hardware circuit and refactored the code to work solely off button2 (pin 2.7).
+Physical push button wired to digital pin now works as intended.
+* Tested some switches to cut off battery power, planning to append shottkey diode post-PCB
+* On track to get schematic sent out this Friday